 Abstract.
 The rapid expansion of multimedia digital collections brings to the fore the need for classifying not only text documents but their embedded non-textual parts as well.
 We propose a model for basing classification of multimedia on broad, non-topical features, and show how information on targeted nearby pieces of text can be used to effectively classify photographs on a first such feature, distinguishing between indoor and outdoor images.
-We examine several variations to a TFIDF-based approach for this task, empirically analyze their effects, and evaluate our system on a large collection of images from current news newsgroups.
-In addition, we investigate alternative classification and evaluation methods, and the effect that a secondary feature can have on indoor/outdoor classification.
-We obtain a classification accuracy of 82%, a number that clearly outperforms baseline estimates and competing image-based approaches and nears the accuracy of humans who perform the same task with access to comparable information.
+We examine several variations to a TFIDFbased approach for this task, empirically analyze their effects, and evaluate our system on a large collection of images from current news newsgroups.
+In addition, we investigate alternative classification and evaluation methods, and the effects that secondary features have on indoor/outdoor classification.
+Using density estimation over the raw TFIDF values, we obtain a classification accuracy of 82%, a number that outperforms baseline estimates and earlier, image-based approaches, at least in the domain of news articles, and that nears the accuracy of humans who perform the same task with access to comparable information.